wp-plugins/woocommerce-product-sort-and-display/readme.txt

 == Changelog ==

+= 1.1.7 - 2015/05/30 =
+* Tweak - Tested for full compatibility with WordPress Version 4.2.2
+* Tweak - Tested and Tweaked for full compatibility with WooCommerce Version 2.3.9
+* Tweak - Changed Permission 777 to 755 for style folder inside the uploads folder
+* Tweak - Chmod 644 for dynamic style and .less files from uploads folder
+* Fix - Update url of dynamic stylesheet in uploads folder to the format //domain.com/ so it's always is correct when loaded as http or https
+* Fix - Sass compile path not saving on windows xampp

 = 1.1.6 - 2015/04/23 =
 * Fix - Move the output of <code>add_query_arg()</code> into <code>esc_url()</code> function to fix the XSS vulnerability identified in WordPress 4.1.2 security upgrade